BingleP/Bingle-Jail-TP/README.md

 !jailtp Steve 2d

+To unjail a player you'd use

+!unjail <player>

 ## Coming in v1.1

 - Make players only able to walk when jailed (slow the movement speed)